jeremysprofile/jeremysprofile.github.io/content/cv.md

                 - "A convolutional neural network (CNN) is named for the convolutional layers it uses.
 These layers use a kernel of a specified size (a small contiguous section of the data) and convolve over the input data (matrix multiplication between the trained weights of that kernel and the input values), looking for features of some level of complexity.
 In the case of images, the standard example is that an initial layer will look for gradients and edges, which intermediate layers will view and interpret into simple shapes, in turn being used to recognize complex shapes, like faces.
 My task was to apply this to certain types of spreading codes with varying levels of noise."
                 - "I used Keras and TensorFlow in Python."
             - "This was exploratory research.
 I found that in modeled data with added noise, I was able to determine which Gold code was used in a given sample through different clock offsets and negative signal-to-noise ratios.
 There was no customer for this work and I was taken off the project when Northrop found a non-overhead charge code I could use."
-        - text: 'Created convolutional neural network (CNN) to detect mining sites in satellite images'
-          details:
-            - 'Created training data using Google Earth API and list of GPS coordinates of current (and former) mines'
-          hidden:
-            - 'Achieved only 92% accuracy due to poor data - some mines had been abandoned and revegetated, and some mine coordinates did not have enough precision to display the mine at sufficient resolution for training'
         - text: 'Explored machine learning tools to detect novel inputs to trained <abbr title="Convolutional Neural Network">CNNs</abbr> via intermediate layer activations'
           details:
             - 'A <abbr title="Convolutional Neural Network">CNN</abbr> is pretrained on certain categories and outputs how "likely" a sample is to belong to each category, but cannot determine if a sample belongs to none of the categories.
 My goal was to leverage the feature detection of the network via tools not requiring pretraining to detect these outlier samples'
             - 'Tested isolation forests, support vector machines, principal component analysis, <abbr title="Least Absolute Shrinkage and Selection Operator">LASSO</abbr>, and k-nearest neighbor analysis'
           hidden:
             - 'Layperson explanation: the last layer in a deep neural network has one neuron per possible classification - a network trained to distinguish images of cats versus images of dogs would have two neurons in the final layer, and whichever neuron is most activated is what the image gets classified as.
 Intermediate layers will have learned to detect lower-level information about the images (e.g., one neuron could detect the existence of a muzzle, another could detect more dog-like ears).
 My goal was to see if I could determine if the network had seen a novel image (e.g., a picture of a person) from examining the activations of the intermediate layers, since presumably these images would result in unusual combinations of activations.'
+      hidden:
+        - text: 'Created convolutional neural network (CNN) to detect mining sites in satellite images'
+          details:
+            - 'Created training data using Google Earth API and list of GPS coordinates of current (and former) mines'
+          hidden:
+            - 'Achieved only 92% accuracy due to poor data - some mines had been abandoned and revegetated, and some mine coordinates did not have enough precision to display the mine at sufficient resolution for training'

     - company: Seagate Technology
       icon: /img/cv/seagate-icon.svg